ephread/PommePlate/README.md

 _Pomme Plate_ means "Flat Apple" in French.

+Old devices (such as iPhone 4 or iPad Mini 2) are not shown in the overviews, but are present in the releases.

 ## Download
 Rather than clone the entire project (and its history) head over to [releases](https://github.com/ephread/PommePlate/releases/) to get the latest release.